Foreign relations of Suriname

 As part of the foreign relations of Suriname, the country is a participant in numerous international organizations.
-International tensions have arisen due to Suriname's status as a trans-shipment point for South American recreational drugs destined mostly for Europe.

 Border disputes

 The country claims an area in French Guiana between Litani River and Marouini River (both headwaters of the Lawa).
 Suriname also claims an area in Guyana between New (Upper Courantyne) and Courantyne/Koetari Rivers (all headwaters of the Courantyne).

 International organization participation

 Suriname is a member of numerous international organizations.
 Among them, since gaining independence, Suriname has become a member of the UN, the OAS, and the Non-Aligned Movement.
 Suriname is a member of the Caribbean Community and Common Market and the Association of Caribbean States.
-It is associated with the European Union through the Lome Convention.
-Suriname participates in the Amazonian Pact, a grouping of the countries of the Amazon Basin that focuses on protection of the Amazon region's natural resources from environmental degradation.
+It is associated with the European Union through the Lomé Convention.
+Suriname participates in the Amazonian Pact, a grouping of the countries of the Amazon basin that focuses on protection of the Amazon region's natural resources from environmental degradation.

 Reflecting its status as a major bauxite producer, Suriname is a member of the International Bauxite Association.
-The country also belongs to the Economic Commission for Latin America, the Caribbean Development Bank, the Inter-American Development Bank, the International Finance Corporation, the World Bank, and the International Monetary Fund.
+The country also belongs to the Caribbean Development Bank, the Economic Commission for Latin America, the Forum of East Asia–Latin America Cooperation, the Inter-American Development Bank, the International Finance Corporation, the World Bank, and the International Monetary Fund.
 Suriname became a member of the Islamic Development Bank in 1998, under the Wijdenbosch government.
-In 2003, Suriname joined the Nederlandse Taalunie (Dutch Language union).
+In 2003, Suriname joined the Nederlandse Taalunie (Dutch language union).

+Suriname has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.